 For me, Youth Spirit Artworks means an open space to express and grow, something I otherwise wouldn’t get.
 YSA helped me to take control of my life by giving me tools of expression and leadership opportunities.
 I’d like to help the YSA students and friends of mine through providing loving emotional support that allows people to be themselves.
 Earning my leadership position was the beginning of feeling happy in awhile, I am very excited about moving forward and doing well.
 My future will consist of me guiding others through challenges and being a counselor.
 I also imagine having a family and kids, preferably in the countryside.

-I am 15 years old and have been at YSA for 3 months.
+I have been at YSA for 3 months.
 I am currently an Apprentice Leader.

 For me, YSA is a productive and supportive community.
 Everyone is close and YSA really puts value on their employees well being.
 It’s a great non-judgmental accepting environment and has changed me a lot.
 My biggest challenge in my life is something I am still struggling with, my relationship with my mom.
 YSA has helped me through it.

 Someone who helped me a lot at YSA is Mame Diarra.
 She has helped me open up and find myself, in and out of YSA.
 I hope as time goes by I can make a positive impact on someone, as well.
 I felt really happy at YSA on a Friday during a really inspiring meeting.
 My favorite art piece is my poster, because it acknowledges beauty and the importance of black women.
 It’s a really personal piece.
 I think my future is going to involve a career related to math, but I will always have art.